mmexvr/s-design-system/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Use this option when you've found an bug.
+about: :beetle: Use this option when you've found an bug
 title: Bug - Add title
 labels: Bug
 assignees: ''